-It is not possible to rectify these faults from the telephone itself.
+\ Unless the Titan GSM is a version with a full numeric keypad, it is not possible to rectify these faults from the telephone itself.
 Please ensure that the SIM is not locked (or blocked) prior to use.

-5.6.
+4.12.
 Switch on and test

-Once the SIM card has been fitted and DC power connected, press and hold the On/Off button located next to the power connector.
+- Once the SIM card has been fitted and DC power connected, press and hold the red on/off button located next to the power connector.
 The FUNCTION and ERROR indicators will both light and will then go off, when this occurs release the button.
-The FUNCTION indicator will flash rapidly to indicate that the phone is initialising and is searching for a valid mobile network.

-- 2. After several seconds, the FUNCTION indicator should flash less frequently to indicate that a call may be made or received.
+The FUNCTION indicator will flash rapidly to indicate that the phone is initialising and is searching for a valid mobile network. - After several seconds, the FUNCTION indicator should flash less frequently to indicate that a call may be made or received.
 If there is an error, for example no SIM installed, the ERROR indicator will light.
-See the list above for a full list of indicator conditions. - 3.
-Using a mobile phone, send an SMS status command to the phone requesting the current status.
+See the table on the previous page for a full list of indicator conditions. - Using a mobile phone, send an SMS status command to the phone requesting the current status.
 Use the following format for your outgoing message: